An annoyance that can cause serious problems: The hairs that are incarnated in the skin

 Remove the dead skin.

-Gentle washing and exfoliation around the ingrown hair can help it come to the surface of the skin.
-If that does not work, the doctor may prescribe a medication that can help the dead skin cells disappear more quickly.
+Gentle washing and exfoliation around the ingrown hair can help it come to the skin’s surface.
+If that does not work, the doctor may prescribe medication to help the dead skin cells disappear more quickly.